Death and Metaphor

 As if foretold.

+The morbid imagery depicts the murder of George Floyd.
+Through metaphor, it also references the past and struggle between cosmic order, chaos, and otherness.
 It consolidates a re-recorded past, a captured present, and a pre-recorded future with a distinct absence of shifts.
 Through elements of classicism and metaphor, it is ultimately an attempt to synthesise my own feelings towards loss, and a myriad of issues; particularly those of race and representation.

-The images show a neo-gigantomachy of sorts, focusing on the un-armed torso of Clytius the Giant representing black bodies (alternatively Cleitus the Black) and Michelangelo’s rebellious slave – representing the unprosecuted officer (at the time).
+The images show a neo-gigantomachy of sorts, focusing on the un-armed torso of Clytius the Giant representing black bodies (alternatively Cleitus the Black) and Michelangelo’s rebellious slave –

 I mention the origins of these elements not to push an interpretation, but to give context and to deepen the well of thinkable interpretations.